Contact informationFarm Address:

 Minimum Length of Stay: Negotiable

 Our small intensive farm offers a wonderful opportunity for those interested in learning about how a market farm runs.
-A full season internship runs from March/April to November, although there is flexibility with dates.
-Our normal workweek consists of 50-55 hours of work, plus assistance in daily chores and meal prep with 2 days off.
-The exact schedule and days per week are flexible dependent on each individual situation as we are more concerned about finding the right person.
+A full season internship runs from March/April through November and requires 50-55 hours (5 days per week), plus assistance in daily animal chores, and occasional weekend responsibilities.
 You will work in most aspects of the farm operation alongside the two owner/farmers as well as have responsibilities working on your own.
 As on any vegetable farm there is always a lot to do.
 Duties will include cultivation and tending to crops as well as harvesting, washing, and packing produce.
-You will also be assisting with seeding, transplanting, greenhouse management, soil management, pest and disease control, irrigation setup and operation, mulching, and various fieldwork.
+You will be assisting with seeding, transplanting, greenhouse management, soil management, pest and disease control, irrigation setup and operation, mulching, and miscellaneous fieldwork.
 In addition to working with the produce, there is daily and weekly duties for the poultry.
 Chores include feeding, moving houses, setting up net fencing, and collecting and cleaning eggs.
 We slaughter our poultry on the farm and will require that you help out the 2-3 times we process during the summer.
 We also have on-farm events periodically throughout the season; which include either our CSA members or the public.
 Interns are asked to help lead these volunteer crews as well as participate in our farm dinners and other events.

-Skills Desired: We are looking for two individuals with strong work ethic.
+Skills Desired: We are looking for individuals with strong work ethic.
 One that enjoys doing physically taxing work (must be able to lift 50lbs), even in adverse conditions.
 The summers are very hot and humid in Southside Virginia and although we do our best to schedule hard work for the cooler times of day, this job requires a positive attitude and the will to work through difficulty.
 Other necessary skills include the ability to learn quickly, take direction well, do repetitive tasks, and multitask.
 A person who is attentive, has fun working, and has a desire to learn to work faster and more efficiently.
-Our quality standards for our produce and poultry are very high so we are looking for an individual that works efficiently and attentively with an interest in developing their craft as a farmer.
+Our quality standards for our produce and poultry are very high so we are looking for an individual with a passion for food and cooking and an interest in developing their craft as a farmer.
 Needs a valid drivers license and on farm interviews are preferred.

 Preferred method of Contact: email